Torremolinos

 During the 19th century, Torremolinos became a popular tourist destination for Europe’s rich and famous, including writers such as Federico García Lorca, Grace Kelly, Elton John, Frank Sinatra and Orson Wells.
 In the 1950s, tourism in Torremolinos skyrocketed, making it one of the top holiday destinations in Spain.

-What to see and do in Torremolinos
+Things to do in Torremolinos

 Stroll through the town centre